Aaron-Pool/WebpackTutorial/PITCHME.md

 Also ensure that there's actually an import path from the root module file to the code you've just migrated, because if no file imports the code you just migrated is actually in the import tree that webpack walks through, it won't touch that code and, therefor, won't give you any relevant compilation errors about it.

 ### Miscellaneous Changes For Cleaner Code
-The next step I typically take is completely optional, but I've found has cleaned up our files _substantially_.
-I'll give you a few specific examples of changes I make, and then I'll provide the over all diff of the file before and after cleanup changes.
+The next step I typically take is completely optional, but I've found has cleaned up/standardized/decreased the line count of our codebase _substantially_.

 #### Standardizing our usage of ngInject